CodingFu/cv/README.md

 Highlights:
 - Disrupting car battery delivery business in Miami and Colombia as a part of remote team of the most talented people from all over the globe.
 We developed the project from the ground up and successfully launched it!
 - Coursera-like app, both front-end (React+Redux) and back-end (Node.js+Express)
+- An app that allows people to have psychotherapy sessions remotely in these tough isolated times (Rails, React, Twilio)
+- An app that tracks employees approaching each other via RFID tokens and manages COVID-19 spread within the company.
+Punchline is that you don't have to quarantine the whole team, only the ones who spent enough time close to level-1 COVID carrier.
+(Rails, React)
-- Shopify integrated referral system for top dental company in the industry (React and Node) *Psst, the company name is C[...]e !*
+- Shopify integrated referral system for top dental company in the industry (React and Node Microservices) *Psst, the company name is C[...]e !*

 ## Education
 2006-2008 **Studied Computer Science as High School Student** @ Luceum 2